The Entrepreneur Culture in India

 The core of every teaching in every business school is to inculcate the growth of innovative thinking.
 It is through great ideas that every organization is born.
-Hence each MBA future pass- outs needs to develop the feeling that he or she is the bearer of a great idea which can bring a sea change.
+Hence each MBA future pass-outs needs to develop the feeling that he or she is the bearer of a great idea that can bring a sea change.
 The onus of this is on the MBA school.

 - Optimal use of technology

-The information and digital technology are changing with every day.
+Information and digital technology are changing every day.
 New dimensions are being added every day.
 The management schools carry the responsibility of giving access to this technology to more and more people.
 This is fulfilled through their students who are the future torchbearers of the Industry.
 This is possible in a much better way if these students are the future owners of their own companies.

 - The entrepreneur provides others employment

-If every MBA student of today turns into the entrepreneur of tomorrow, they will be employing some number of people.
+If every MBA student of today turns into the entrepreneur of tomorrow, they will be employing several people.
 This number may vary from one to ten thousand, but employment is being created.
 The corporate manager, on the contrary, does not create any new employment opportunities.
 This is something that every MBA school and college needs to drill into their students.

 - The entrepreneur finds solutions to problems

-Most of the new start-ups have benefitted the users in some ways or other.
+Most of the new start-ups have benefitted the users in some way or another.
 This is through ease of transportation through app-based low-cost cabs or buying medicines online or portals are helping in comparing the different insurance policies.
-The entrepreneur thereby makes life easy to a lot of people.
+The entrepreneur thereby makes life easy for a lot of people.

 - Making good use of Venture capitalist fund

 Unlike the earlier days, there is a slew of VC and Private Equity (PE) firms ready to fund good ideas and patient enough to keep on supporting with new investments till break-even is attained.
 The MBA colleges should encourage right from day one of the curriculum to encourage their students to make the right use of these investment funds.
 This is possible if entrepreneur aspirations are evoked.